-If you run into issues, check out the Resources section below and don’t hesitate to ask questions. :) The goal of these steps is to make sure you have the basics of your development environment working.
+If you run into issues or have doubts, check out the Resources section below and don’t hesitate to ask questions. :) The goal of these steps is to make sure you have the basics of your development environment working.
 Once you do, we can get you started with working on an actual bug, yay!

-- Set up a Bugzilla account and a Mozillians profile.
+- Set up a Bugzilla account (and, if you like, a Mozillians profile).
 Please include your IRC nickname in both of these accounts so we can work with you more easily.
-For example, Eve Smith would set their Bugzilla name to “Eve Smith (:esmith)”, where esmith is their IRC nick.
+For example, Eve Smith would set the Bugzilla name to “Eve Smith (:esmith)”, where “esmith” is the IRC nick.

 Getting the code, running tests¶